DAT251 Modern Software Development Methods

-Software development expertise corresponding to the courses DAT101 Modeling and Databases and DAT104 Software Development and Web Applications (HVL) or INF112 Software Engineering (UiB) is also recommended.
+Software development expertise corresponding to the courses DAT108 Advanced Programming and Web Applications and DAT109 Software Development (HVL) or INF101 Object-oriented programming and INF112 Software Engineering (UiB) is also strongly recommended.

 Hands-on lab-exercises.
 A software development project.
-Writing a research proposal.
+Paper reviews.
 Lectures.

 A number of mandatory assignments in the form of labs, meetings, written reports, oral presentations.
 NB!
-Lab attendance is mandatory.
+Lab attendance may be mandatory.